edgedb/edgedb/docs/guides/cloud/deploy/render.rst

 2. Create and make note of a secret key for your EdgeDB Cloud instance
 3. From Render's dashboard, click "New > Web Service"
 4. Import your project's repository
-5. In your new project's page, click "Environment" to add two variables:
+5. In the setup page, scroll down to the "Environment Variables" section and add the following environment variables:

    - ``EDGEDB_INSTANCE`` containing your EdgeDB Cloud instance name (in ``<org>/<instance-name>`` format)